demisto/content/Packs/EWS/Integrations/EWSv2/README.md

 <h3 id="h_7bdec9fe-e3d9-4645-8da4-337ee3798a84">3.
 Get a list of searchable mailboxes</h3>
 <hr>
 <p>Returns a list of searchable mailboxes.</p>
+<p>Note. you should avoid running this command if you have over 1M mailboxes.</p>
 <h5>Required Permissions</h5>
 <p>Requires eDiscovery permissions to the Exchange Server.
 For more information see the <a href="https://technet.microsoft.com/en-us/library/dd298059(v=exchg.160).aspx" target="_blank" rel="nofollow noopener">Microsoft documentation</a>.</p>
 <h5>Base Command</h5>